 Invoice vs. Receipt - What is the Difference?

-Both invoices and receipts are related to payments made to a business for its products or services.
+Both invoices and receipts are related to payments made to a business for its products or services, whether done ad hoc or on a schedule.
 In this article, we will discuss what invoices and receipts are, the similarities and differences between them, and which should be used when.

 What is an Invoice?

 An invoice is a request for payment.
 It is a commercial document sent to a client by a service provider.
-Invoices specify the services or products offered, the amount to be paid and the payment terms.
+Invoices specify the services or products offered, the amount to be paid, the payment terms and the preferred payment method.
 It is a “sales invoice” to the sellers, while it is a “purchase invoice” to the buyers.
 These can be issued either through paper or electronic transmission.
 Many businesses today prefer issuing and receiving invoices electronically due to the benefits such as cheaper production costs, flexibility, and information privacy for all parties.

 Invoices are essential for maintaining financial records for both buyers and sellers of products or services.
-Many different types of industries use invoices (e.g., construction, manufacturers, printers, publishers, and professional services such as agencies and legal firms).
+Many different types of industries use invoices (e.g., construction, manufacturers, printers, publishers, and professional services such as agencies and legal firms) for both business to business and business to consumer transactions.
 Invoices are a means for direct finance, which gives it an advantage in the confidential arrangements between private businesses.
 Finally, invoices also act as reminders of payments owed from buyers to sellers.

 What is a Receipt?